joshmeads/mullvad-new-server/README.md

 # mullvad-new-server
-Connect to a new mullvad server with optional region
+Connect to a new mullvad server with optional region passed as the first parameter.